 In today’s computer-oriented world, data is often one of a company’s most valuable assets.
 Lost or breached data can lead to business interruption, lawsuits, hefty fines, and substantial costs to notify clients, retain clients, and restore operations.
 Cyber liability insurance policies can help offset these costs.

-Providing adequate benefits is also a strong signal to potential employees that you’re a great employer.
+Providing adequate benefits is a strong signal to potential employees that you’re a great employer.
 After salary, top-notch employees look at things such as health, life, and disability insurance before they accept a job.